Alexander Hamilton: Manufacturing and industry

-In 1791, Hamilton, along with Coxe and several entrepreneurs from New York and Philadelphia formed the Society for the Establishment of Useful Manufactures, a private industrial corporation.
-In May 1792, the directors decided to examine The Passaic Falls as a possible location for a manufacturing center.
-On July 4, 1792, the society directors met Philip Schuyler at Abraham Godwin's hotel on the Passaic River, where they would lead a tour prospecting the area for the national manufactory.
+In 1791, Hamilton, along with Coxe and several entrepreneurs from New York City and Philadelphia formed the Society for the Establishment of Useful Manufactures, a private industrial corporation.
+In May 1792, the directors decided to examine the Great Falls of the Passaic River in New Jersey as a possible location for a manufacturing center.
+On July 4, 1792, the society directors met Philip Schuyler at Abraham Godwin's hotel on the Passaic River, where they led a tour prospecting the area for the national manufactory.
 It was originally suggested that they dig mile-long trenches and build the factories away from the falls, but Hamilton argued that it would be too costly and laborious.

 The location at Great Falls of the Passaic River in New Jersey was selected due to access to raw materials, it being densely inhabited, and having access to water power from the falls of the Passaic.
 The factory town was named Paterson after New Jersey's Governor William Paterson, who signed the charter.
 The profits were to derive from specific corporates rather than the benefits to be conferred to the nation and the citizens, which was unlike the report.
 Hamilton also suggested the first stock to be offered at $500,000 and to eventually increase to $1 million, and welcomed state and federal government subscriptions alike.
-The company was never successful: numerous shareholders reneged on stock payments, some members soon went bankrupt, and William Duer, the governor of the program, was sent to debtors' prison where he died.
+The company was never successful, with numerous shareholders reneged on stock payments and some going bankrupt.
+William Duer, the governor of the program, was sent to debtors' prison, where he died.
 In spite of Hamilton's efforts to mend the disaster, the company folded.